gboeing/ppd534/syllabus/readme.md

 # Assignments and Evaluation

 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
-Therefore, expect an average of 8 hours of out-of-class work each week.
-The balance will vary from week to week, but will comprise a mix of individual reading, individual writing assignments, and group data/code assignments.
-Assignments must be submitted via Blackboard by 23:59 on their due date.
-See the schedule below for assignment due dates, and see the "assignments" folder for instructions.
+Therefore, you should expect an average of 8 hours of out-of-class work each week.
+The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
+Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
+See the schedule below for assignment due dates and see the "assignments" folder for instructions.

 Active participation is expected (and graded) in the classroom.
 Most weeks, the instructor will provide a set of in-class prompts derived from the assigned readings.
 Groups will have 30 minutes in-class to prepare a 10 minute presentation to answer those prompts, then present it.
 Every group member is expected to speak, at least briefly, as part of these exercises.